 The largest city (and capital) of South Africa’s remote Northern Cape province, Kimberley is certainly a ‘diamond’ worth checking out.
 The city is filled with historical charm that’s abundantly displayed throughout the town.
 Here are three must-do things in Kimberley.

-Visit Wonderwerk Cave
+Visit Wonderwerk Cave in Kimberley

 Why you should visit: Aspiring archaeologists, history buffs, nature lovers and the curious traveller should make the two-hour detour from Kimberley to the Wonderwerk Cave.
 This vast cave, set in the Kuruman Hills, extends 139 metres into the earth and is a National Heritage Site.